Debut author? You have finished publishing a book! Now What?

 Two intelligent blog posts per week can do more for your book sales than spending money on paid Facebook advertising.

 However, make sure your writing is absolutely perfect for your blog post.
-If you are blogging regularly, you should consider using a premium online grammar checker like Grammarly or Ginger to make certain your content is top notch.
+If you are blogging regularly, you should consider using a premium online grammar checker like Grammarly or Ginger Grammar to make certain your content is top notch.

 Don’t Ever Write ‘Buy My Book‘.